wconrad/wconrad.github.io/_posts/2015-08-28-backup2l-ignore-directories.markdown

     mv my_big_directory .my_big_directory.nobackup

-Now create a symblink to the directory so it can be referenced with its original name:
+Now create a symlink to the directory so it can be referenced with its original name:

     ln -s .my_big_directory.nobackup my_big_directory